Warnakala/blender-studio-tools/shot-builder/README.md

   at how the add-on is structured.
 * The tool contains connectors that can be configured to read/write data from the system/file that is the main location of the data.
-For example The start and end time of a shot could be stored in a sequence.blend or in an external production tracking application.
+For example The start and end time of a shot could be stored in an external production tracking application.

 ## Connectors

-Connectors are components that can be used to read or write to a files or systems.
+Connectors are components that can be used to read or write to files or systems.
 The connectors will add flexibility to the add-on so it could be used in multiple productions or studios.

-In the configuration files the TD can setup the connectors that are use for the production.
+In the configuration files the TD can setup the connectors that are used for the production.
 Possible connectors would be:

 * Connector for text based config files (json/yaml).